Marcokovich/Citibike-with-Tableu-ft.-Python/README.md

 ![image](https://user-images.githubusercontent.com/71575748/161404336-9fd6087c-a571-420b-b3bb-1dc1d13036ee.png)

 - Male Subscribers have the highest number of users.
-- Thurdays are popular for subscribers, this makes sense given previous graph results.
+- Thursdays are popular for subscribers, this makes sense given previous graph results.
 - Subscribers with Unknown gender are sparse, makes sense as a result of info shared.
 - Weekends are popular among Customers.